softboiler/copier-pipeline/CONTRIBUTING.md

 ## Project tooling and development aids

 This project features certain tooling and development aids, which are checked at commit time and in CI.
+Tooling choices represent sensible configuration of a VSCode development environment for Python with dependency management, debugging, code checking, code formatting, refactoring, and type checking.
+Most tooling is configured in `pyproject.toml`, with Pylance/`pyright` modified to be relatively strict, but use warnings to reduce visual overwhelm, and `ruff` made similarly strict, but with certain rules suppressed.

 <!-- no toc -->
 - [⬇ `ruff`, `pyright`, `sourcery`, `markdownlint-cli2`: Learn gradually from immediate feedback](#ruff-pyright-sourcery-markdownlint-cli2-learn-gradually-from-immediate-feedback)